 It was interesting to see how the different ages did.
-I am so used to what MY TWO kids are able to do, that I often forget that they are sometimes a little “ahead” of their peers, simply, because we do so much.
+I am so used to what MY TWO kids are able to do, that I often forget that they are sometimes a little “ahead” of their peers (simply because they craft so much!
+Not because they are geniuses).
 Pip Squeak (aged 4), managed the threading part of this activity as well as the 9yrs old!
 I was rather taken aback!

 Paper Plate Dream Catchers – you will need:

-- String or wool (if wanted in different colours)
+- String or yarn (if wanted in different colours)